rrodrifo/digital-garden-jekyll-template/_notes/blockchain.md

 > No.

-> 2) But I keep seeing all this stuff in the news about them and how
+> 2) But I keep seeing all this stuff in the news about them and how...

 > No. Tech journalism is uniformly terrible, always remember this.